 There are not yet specific provisions on online violence and online harassment of women and girls, despite the fact that the phenomenon is quite common in Italy.
-Indeed the Parliamentary Commission set up in 2017 to investigate the scale and causes of feminicide and violence against women recommended the adoption of a specific law on the issue.
-93 The recommendation has not been disregarded as a bill, called 'the Red Code', on the improvement of criminal and redress protection of victims of violence has recently been approved by the Chamber of Deputies and is now awaiting approval at the Senate.
-The bill aims to accelerate legal proceedings regarding domestic violence against women and to improve privacy in these cases and specific crimes are also introduced for identity injuries and online revenge porn.
-In addition, compulsory professional training on these issues is provided for police forces.
-94
+Indeed the Parliamentary Commission set up in 2017 to investigate the scale and causes of feminicide and violence against women recommended the adoption of a specific law on the issue.93 The recommendation has not been disregarded as Act No. 69 of19 July 2019, known as 'the Red Code', on the improvement of criminal law and redress protection of victims of violence, has recently been approved.
+The Act aims to accelerate legal proceedings regarding domestic violence against women and to improve privacy in these cases and specific crimes are also introduced for identity injuries and online revenge porn.
+In addition, compulsory professional training on these issues is provided for police forces.94